team-wildfin/wildfin-mini/README.md

 ## 📡 Distributed Computing

-WildFins supports distributed and automated job execution on SLURM-based high-performance computing (HPC) clusters, making it easy to run large-scale preprocessing and training jobs in parallel over multiple shards or configuration combinations.
+WildFin supports distributed and automated job execution on SLURM-based high-performance computing (HPC) clusters, making it easy to run large-scale preprocessing and training jobs in parallel over multiple shards or configuration combinations.

 ### 🧪 Feature Extraction